backdrop-contrib/views_send/README.md

 # Views Send

-Project Views Send provides mass mailing using Views, enabling a list of email addresses to be produced with a view and an email to the group to be composed and sent.
+Project Views Send provides mass mailing using Views, enabling a list of email addresses to be produced as part of a view and an email to the group to be composed and sent.

-The email messages are queued in a spool table and delivered only on cron.
+The email messages can be sent immediately or can be queued in a spool table and delivered only on cron.
 You can control how many messages will be sent per cron run.

+Messages can be prepared in HTML form using Backdrop's WYSIWYG editor and then sent by using the separate Mime Mail module.
+Such an email can include images and also an attached file.

 This is a port from the Drupal module of the same name.